 Insurance, border payments and police checks

 At the border you will be paying a sizeable amount of money: fuel compensation, road tax, obligated insurance, immigration card and entry tax.
-The amount changes depending on your vehicle: 150$ for a 4WD Toyota, up to several hundred dollars for a minivan.
+The amount changes depending on your vehicle: 150$ for a 4WD Toyota, 255$ for a Land Rover, up to several hundred dollars for a minivan.

 Police checkpoints are frequent on the road.
 Drive slow when approaching.
 You will probably be pulled over, but will be allowed to pass through after showing your documents.